Kyle Isbel Player Props: Royals vs. Orioles

 - The pitching staff for the Orioles has a collective 9.5 K/9, the eighth-best in the league.

-- The Orioles have a 4.23 team ERA that ranks 14th among all MLB pitching staffs.
+- The Orioles' 4.32 team ERA ranks 15th across all league pitching staffs.

-- The Orioles rank 11th in baseball in home runs given up (30 total, 1.1 per game).
+- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).

-- Wells (1-1 with a 2.79 ERA and 23 strikeouts in 29 2/3 innings pitched) gets the start for the Orioles, his fifth of the season.
+- Gibson (4-0 with a 3.93 ERA and 27 strikeouts in 34 1/3 innings pitched) gets the start for the Orioles, his seventh of the season.

-- His most recent time out was on Wednesday against the Boston Red Sox, when the right-hander tossed 5 2/3 innings, surrendering two earned runs while allowing four hits.
+- The right-hander's most recent time out was on Thursday against the Detroit Tigers, when he tossed 4 1/3 innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.